whineey/whineey.github.io/_tabs/about.md

 Throughout my studies, I obtained the **Cisco CCNA Routing and Switching Essentials** certificate, which validates my knowledge of networking protocols, routing, and switching.

+### Linux Administration

+I got my first field-related job as a System/Network administrator at my University.
+I worked with Linux servers, built and managed clusters **(Proxmox VE)** and gained experience with disk arrays and fibre channel technology.
+Another very important thing I learned during this job was **documenting** things.
+I don't underestimate it.

 ### Penetration Testing

 After finishing my initial studies, I wanted to apply my networking knowledge in practice, which led me to **cybersecurity**, specifically **penetration testing**.
 I started working with **Linux**, particularly **Kali Linux**, a distribution designed for security analysis.
 My experience in penetration testing has helped me refine my skills not only in security but also in **system administration and scripting**.